Communication No. 48/2010

 Date: 25 February 2019

 Description of applicant(s): Citizen/Activist

-Brief description of facts: The author is an activist for LGBT rights.
-At the QueerFest festival, a deputy of the Saint Petersburg Legislative Assembly instructed the police to ask for the lease documents for the venue.
+Brief description of facts: The author is an activist for LGBTQ rights.
+At the QueerFest festival, a deputy of the Saint Petersburg Legislative Assembly instructed the police to ask for the venue’s lease documents.
 The author intervened to clarify the legal aspects.
-At that moment the deputy interrupted her and threatened and insulted visitors and volunteers.
+At that moment, the deputy interrupted her and threatened and insulted visitors and volunteers.
 With regard to women, he used the phrases “cut your hair, animal” and “beast”, and he called one woman the “husband” of another woman.
-He called the author “stukachka” and “kovyryalka”, when, seeing one of Mr. Milonov’s men trying to use violence against an event participant, she had asked police officers to intervene.
-However, the police officers took no action in response to the offensive conduct against the author.
+He called the author “stukachka” and “kovyryalka” when, seeing one of Mr. Milonov’s men trying to use violence against an event participant, she had asked police officers to intervene.
+However, the police officers took no action.
 On 30 September 2013, the author filed a request to initiate proceedings against Mr. Milonov for insult and discrimination.
 All court efforts failed.